JuliaParallel/MPIBenchmarks.jl/README.md

 using MPIBenchmarks
 ```

-to run a benchmark use the function `run(<BENCHMARK NAME>)`, replacing `<BENCHMARK NAME>`
+to run a benchmark use the function `run(<BENCHMARK TYPE>)`, replacing `<BENCHMARK TYPE>`
 with the name of the benchmark you want to run, from the list above.
-The function
+The benchmarking types
-`run(::MPIBenchmark)` takes some keyword arguments:
+take the following arguments:

+* optional positional argument:
   * `T::Type`: data type to use for the communication.
 It must be a bits type, with size in
 	bytes which is a power of 2.
-Default is `UInt8`.
+Default is `UInt8`
+* keyword arguments:
   * `verbose::Bool`: whether to print to `stdout` some information.
 Default is `true`.
   * `filename::Union{String,Nothing}`: name of the output CSV file where to save the results
 	of the benchmark.
 If `nothing`, the file is not written.
 Default is a string with the
 	name of the given benchmark (e.g., `"julia_imb_pingpong.csv"` for `IMBPingPong`).

 ### Example